A1 motorway (Serbia): Belgrade bypass

-Part of A1 motroway is Belgrade bypass, from Batajnica to Bubanj Potok and it is 47.3 km long.
+Part of A1 motorway is Belgrade bypass, from Batajnica to Bubanj Potok, and it is 47.3 km long.
 Part from Batajnica to tunnel "Straževica" is completed and it is a full-profile motorway.
-Part from tunnel "Straževica" to Bubanj Potok interchange (sector 6) is 9.6km long and under construction.
-It is expected to be completed by June 2023.
+Part from tunnel "Straževica" to Bubanj Potok interchange (sector 6) is 9.6 km long.
+It was opened to traffic in June 2023.

 Central section

 Central section (Belgrade–Niš) is 210 km-long and is completed in 1985.

-First section of this part of A1 motorway was opened in 1977, and it was 28.1 km long section Beograd (Bubanj Potok) – Umčari, which was opened with another 12.5 kilometers of motorway through Belgrade from Mostar interchange to Bubanj Potok.
-Next year 79.3 kilometers from Umčari to Batočina were opened.
-Motorway was simultaneously constructed from Belgrade and from Niš, so in 1980 21.2 kilometers between Pojate and Deligrad were opened.
+The first section of this part of A1 motorway was opened in 1977, and it was 28.1 km long section Beograd (Bubanj Potok) – Umčari, which was opened with another 12.5 kilometres of motorway through Belgrade from Mostar interchange to Bubanj Potok.
+Next year, 79.3 kilometres from Umčari to Batočina were opened.
+Motorway was simultaneously constructed from Belgrade and from Niš, so in 1980 21.2 kilometres between Pojate and Deligrad were opened.
 In 1982 sections Batočina – Ćuprija and Deligrad – Niš were opened, and there was in total 189 kilometers between Belgrade and Niš.
-Last section was opened in 1985 and it was last 21 km between Ćuprija and Pojate.
+The last section was opened in 1985, and it was last 21 km between Ćuprija and Pojate.

-Motorway goes through hilly terrain southern of Belgrade and then, near Smederevo enters the valley of Great Morava and later South Morava, passes by Jagodina, Ćuprija, Paraćin and Aleksinac and enters a basin near of Niš.
+The motorway goes through hilly terrain southern of Belgrade and then, near Smederevo enters the valley of Great Morava and later South Morava, passes by Jagodina, Ćuprija, Paraćin and Aleksinac and enters a basin near of Niš.
 Few km southwards Trupale interchange with A4 motorway which goes north of Niš, then passes Pirot, and goes to border with Bulgaria, while A1 motorway goes south by Južna Morava river.